tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 on all variables running through it in the dataset.yaml file.

-The two built-in handlers specified here remove failues (``RemoveFailedValues``) that failed the QC check by replacing them with the attribute ``_FillValue``, for example:
+The two built-in handlers specified here remove failues (``RemoveFailedValues``) that failed the QC check by replacing them with the attribute ``_FillValue``.

+The second handler used is ``RecordQualityResults``, which requires parameters in the quality.yaml block itself: `bit`, `assessment`, and `meaning`.
+This adds "qc_<variable_name>" to the output data, where variable elements that fail a test are assigned the value 2^bit - 1, otherwise zero.

+A variable is set to run through a quality management block by adding the required attributes.
+To run a variable "distance" through the QC block shown above, add the required "valid_range" and "_FillValue" attributes like the following:

 .. code-block:: yaml